ubicucsd/bootcamp_18_19/0_Hello.md

 ## Task 1: Make Accounts

 In order to make sure everyone is on the same page at all times, we are going to have everyone use the same computer: a giant computer in the sky, EC2.
 We have an Ubuntu instance large enough to handle everyone's activities running in EC2, now we just need to have everyone make accounts.
-Please click [here](https://docs.google.com/spreadsheets/d/1M4S22RieI7GnJqGJZo_4flSU3FzP7ypCqrNSjZ-rf9w/edit?usp=sharing) and enter your name and UCSD user name.
+Please [click here](https://docs.google.com/spreadsheets/d/1M4S22RieI7GnJqGJZo_4flSU3FzP7ypCqrNSjZ-rf9w/edit?usp=sharing) and enter your name and UCSD user name.
 If you cannot open the link, make sure you are logged into your UCSD email account.
 I will create an EC2 account for everyone - your username will be your UCSD username.

 ***Secure Shell(ssh):*** a protocol which creates a secure channel for two computers to communicate even over an unsecured network.
 This is how we will connect to EC2.

 **How to prepare for ssh:**

 **Windows:** I do not like Windows terminals, you do not like Windows terminals, no one likes Windows terminals.
-Go to [this](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) website and download Putty.
+Go to [The Putty website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and download Putty.
 A GUI should appear to guide you through the installation.

 **Mac or Linux:** No preparation necessary, since you already have a native ssh client.